NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Spiritbound Aluum.md

     desc: "  Spiritbound aluums are immune to spells and magical abilities, with two exceptions.
 A void spell or magical ability grants a spiritbound aluum the [[Conditions/Quickened|Quickened]] condition until the end of its next turn instead of its normal effects.
 A vitality spell or ability makes a spiritbound aluum [[Conditions/Slowed|Slowed 1]] until the end of its next turn instead of its normal effects."

   - name: "Obliteration Beam"
-    desc: "`pf2:2` (arcane,force) **Requirements** The spiritbound aluum has bound a soul using its [[Spells/Seize Soul|Seize Soul]] innate spell\n* * *\n\n**Effect** The spiritbound aluum transforms the captured soul's essence into raw magical energy, channeling the spirit into a beam that deals 20d6 force damage in a @Template[line|distance:30] (DC 38 Reflex check save).
+    desc: "`pf2:2` (arcane,force) **Requirements** The spiritbound aluum has bound a soul using its [[Spells/Seize Soul|Seize Soul]] innate spell\n* * *\n\n**Effect** The spiritbound aluum transforms the captured soul's essence into raw magical energy, channeling the spirit into a beam that deals 20d6 force damage in a 30-foot line (DC 38 Reflex check save).
 The remaining fragments of the captured soul are released to the Great Beyond.\n\nThe spiritbound aluum can't use Obliteration Beam again for 1d4 rounds."

   - name: "Paralyzing Force"
     desc: " (arcane,incapacitation) A creature damaged by the Spiritbound Aluum's fist Strike must succeed at a DC 35 Fortitude check save or become [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 On a critical failure, the creature is [[Conditions/Paralyzed|Paralyzed]] for 1d4 minutes and falls [[Conditions/Prone|Prone]]."